 - Make sure that the soles of the feet are in full contact with the footplates throughout the exercise

 - Ensure that the pad is firmly centered on top of the foot

 Make sure that the lower legs exert pressure on the pads

-- If you change to significantly different shoes, be sure to speak to an instructor as your settings may change
+- If you change to significantly different shoes, be sure to speak to an exercise scientist as your settings may change